utirna/node-project-setups/README.md

 # Node.js Deployment

+Create Account on digital ocean and get $100 credit with https://m.do.co/c/fd5797830bfc Link

 > Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ## 2. Create a droplet and log in via ssh